-1.3 A programmatic approach can scale up targeted investments for climate resilience.
+1.3 A programmatic approach is critical to scaling up targeted investments for climate resilience.

-27. Good progress has been made in adaptation planning, but implementation remains challenging.
+- 28. Good progress has been made in adaptation planning, but implementation remains challenging.
 Early adaptation is critical to address increasing climate risk and to build resilience.
 Early investments in adaptation can reduce the economic costs of climate change significantly.
-For example, research shows that the benefits from avoided damage in agriculture and coastal zones of Indonesia, the Philippines, Thailand, and Vietnam can reach 1.9 percent of GDP by 2100, compared to the adaptation cost of 0.2 percent of GDP.
-Such investments can also help demonstrate to potential investors that climate risks are being managed.
+For example, research shows that the benefits from avoided damage in agriculture and coastal zones of Indonesia, the Philippines, Thailand, and Vietnam can reach 1.9 percent of GDP by 2100, compared to the adaptation cost of 0.2 percent of GDP43.
+Such investments can also help demonstrate to potential investors that climate risks are being managed. - 29.
+Delayed action will result in higher costs and reduced opportunities for building resilience.With massive investments being made in low and middle-income countries, the stock of low-resilience assets is growing rapidly, increasing future costs of natural hazards and climate change.
+Investments being made today risk locking in vulnerability to climate impacts for decades to come if they fail to consider resilience at a systems level.
+Moreover, findings of IPCC AR6 show that climate impacts associated with a global temperature rise of 2 degrees Celsius would be far worse than those under a warming of 1.5 degree Celsius, thereby drastically reducing the possibilities of adaptation.